ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 ⚠ **[Azure SQL Database Managed Instance](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance) supports the following global Trace Flags: [460](#460), [2301](#2301), [2389](#2389), [2390](#2390), [2453](#2453), [2467](#2467), [7471](#7471), [8207](#8207), [9389](#9389), [10316](#10316) and [11024](#11024).
 Session trace-flags are not yet supported in Managed Instance.**

+⚠ **[When specifying a trace flag with the `-T` option](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/database-engine-service-startup-options#list-of-startup-options), use an uppercase "**T**" to pass the trace flag number.
+A lowercase "**t**" is accepted by SQL Server, but this sets other internal trace flags that are required only by SQL Server support engineers.
+(Parameters specified in the Control Panel startup window are not read.)**

 Headers:
  - [What are Microsoft SQL Server Trace Flags?](#what-are-microsoft-sql-server-trace-flags)
  - [How do I turn Trace Flags on and off?](#how-do-i-turn-trace-flags-on-and-off)